How This Woman Got Pregnant Twice In 10 Days

 “I could not find any literature in the medical review websites at all,” he said.
 “I had to go and Google it.”

 As it turns out, getting pregnant while already pregnant is very, very unlikely but not unheard of.
-It's a phenomenon known as superfetation, in which a second fetus develops in the womb while one is already present.
-The fetuses aren't twins — rather, they develop in two different sacs within the womb.
+It's a phenomenon known as superfetation, in which a second foetus develops in the womb while one is already present.
+The foetuses aren't twins — rather, they develop in two different sacs within the womb.

 In a 1999 study of such a case, a woman underwent a superfetation pregnancy and ultimately delivered two healthy infants in what researchers deemed "an otherwise uneventful pregnancy."
 Likewise, Hill and her husband had two healthy daughters.